parf/Mongo-PHP-ORM/README.md

     Product is in beta/stabilisation stage.
 Not used in production yet.
     It still depends on some Homebase framework classes and functions

-# Key Features
+# FEATURES
 * simple **compact** clutter-less **syntax**
+* low level and ORM level extensions
   * maps mongo records to objects
   * you can extend this objects
   * add methods, ( getters, setters ), calculated fields
   * keep your business logic inside your objects
-* lots of useful functions and shortcuts
-  * group by, mix/max/avg/sum/...
-  * index enforcement, mysql migration
 * **relation** support (has_one, has_many)
 * field **aliases** ( long keys be unnessecary burden for bson based storage)
 * **type support**
   * basic and complex types (name, ip, phone, email, url, ...)
   * you can extend/overload our classes
+* lots of useful functions and shortcuts
+  * group by, mix/max/avg/sum/...
+  * index enforcement, mysql migration
 * declarative and easy to support config
   * configure autoload fields, in-memory entity caching
 * almost no overhead, written with performance in mind